Powering up your career

 Individual coaching is a great way to formulate a plan to advance your career development.
 Group coaching can also help women support each other in developing influencing skills, the ability to constructively challenge and provide each other with peer support.

-EW Group have a proven track record of delivering tailored coaching programmes that produce positive outcomes for individuals and organisations alike.
+EW Group have a proven track record of delivering tailored executive coaching programmes that produce positive outcomes for individuals and organisations alike.
 Get in touch to find out how we can help you.

 Wiktoria Schulz is the Marketing Executive at EW Group.
 Wiktoria’s passion lies in influencing positive social changes and challenging mainstream narratives that inhibit the celebration of diversity and inclusion.
 Her background includes extensive experience in the charitable sector and SMEs as a Communications Officer managing social media channels, conducting research and analysis, events organisation, writing creative briefs and collaborating with key stakeholders.
 Wiktoria manages and creates content for EW Group’s social channels, website, newsletter, podcast and video marketing projects.